slevithan/regex-utilities/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![bundle][bundle-src]][bundle-href]

-Tiny utilities that the [Regex+](https://github.com/slevithan/regex) library makes available for reuse in its plugins.
-Useful for parsing and processing regular expression syntax in a lightweight way, when you don't need a full regex AST.
+Tiny utilities that the [Regex+](https://github.com/slevithan/regex) library makes available for reuse in its plugins and elsewhere.
+Useful for processing JavaScript regular expression syntax in a lightweight way, when you don't need a full regex parser and AST.

 ## Constants